kubestellar/kubestellar/docs/poc2023q1/outline.md

 into the regular ("natured"?) versions for appearance in the edge cluster.
 Furthermore, for some kinds of objects that modify apiserver behavior we want them "natured" at both center and edge.
-There are thus several categories of kinds of objects.
+There are thus a few categories of kinds of objects.
 Following is a listing, with with the particular kinds that appear in kcp or plain kubernetes.

 #### Needs to be denatured in center, natured in edge